 One of the symptom traits Professor Malone-Lee recognized, was the ‘quirky’ symptoms patients reported.
 These symptoms were outside the widely accepted list of UTI symptoms, but nonetheless, those symptoms would improve through antibiotic treatment.

-As Professor Malone-Lee explains, “biology does not exist in categories,” and when it comes to persistent lower urinary tract symptoms (LUTS), the UTI exists on a spectrum.
+As Professor Malone-Lee explained, “biology does not exist in categories,” and when it comes to persistent lower urinary tract symptoms (LUTS), the UTI exists on a spectrum.
 The UTI spectrum begins with an acute UTI, contains various patterns for individual patients in the middle, and ends with chronic symptoms on the other end.

 He points out that these organisms have had millions of years to evolve, and because of their sophistication, they have developed specific methods of attacking the human body.
 Some bacteria can cause inflammation by invading the tissues, while others burrow into cells and become dormant.
 When the dormant bacteria are forced to relocate due to the natural shedding of the bladder tissues, they can cause acute symptoms as they move from one cell to another.